ProtonVPN/ios-mac-app/README.md

 ### Code linting

 During development swiftlint is run on non-strict mode so it's easier to develop without worrying about code formatting.
 On CI, linting is strict and will fail on any warning.
-Before commiting code to this repository run the following script to add a pre-commit hook that will check all new/modified files in strict mode and stop you from committing code that won't make it through CI.
+Before committing code to this repository run the following script to add a pre-commit hook that will check all new/modified files in strict mode and stop you from committing code that won't make it through CI.

 `./scripts/pre_commit_lint.sh setup`